All Episodes

 Hey, hi, Rush.

-Uh, it's a real pleasure to talk with you, and I've been trying to talk to you for a long time.
+It's a real pleasure to talk with you, and I've been trying to talk to you for a long time.

 Hey, great.

-In addition to that, he also said that uh he would sit down with anybody to work things out.
+In addition to that, he also said that he would sit down with anybody to work things out.

-Obama has a Muslim background, certainly qualified, he should be over there talking with the party.
+He should be over there talking with the parties.

 His dad.

-No, I'm I'm serious.
+No, I'm serious.

-This guy did say he'd talked to anybody, and he left the impression that just by talking to them he could talk them down.
+This guy did say he'd talk to anybody, and he left the impression that just by talking to them, he could talk them down and that he would do that.

 That the days of this kind of stuff are over.

-This kind of stuff is never ever going to happen again.
+This kind of stuff is never, ever going to happen again.

-In fact, you know, Darrell, you could go so far as to say Obama even gave his voters the country, the whole campaign, the impression that no dictator would ever do this thing again if he were elected.
+In fact, you know, Darrell, you could go so far as to say Obama even gave his voters, the country, the whole campaign, the impression that no dictator would ever do this thing again if he were elected.

 That these kind of weapons would never be used because the world was going to become a beautiful place.

-Uh it's just I don't know.
+It's just, I don't know.

-I mean that they he brings up he wants to make a military strike uh after drawing a line in the sand, and now no one says, well, no, wait a minute.
+I mean, he brings up he wants to make a military strike after drawing a line in the sand.

-Uh you you you want to resolve things by talking to them.
+You want to resolve things by talking to them.

-Why don't you why don't we try that first?
+Why don't we try that first?

-Or have him do it himself.
+Or have him do it himself?

 I'd be happy to give him a parachute to drop him into Syria.